epfl-lts2/pygsp/doc/tutorials/demo.rst

 Here's our low pass filter.

-To accompain our new filter, let's create a nice signal on the logo by setting each letter to a certain value and then adding some random noise.
+To go with our new filter, let's create a nice signal on the logo by setting each letter to a certain value and then adding some random noise.

 >>> f = np.zeros((G.N,))
 >>> f[G.info['idx_g']-1] = - 1